SamirTalwar/monospacedmonologues.com/posts/2016-02-23--docker-part-two--images-and-containers.md

 This command copies a file from the host to the container.
 You'll have to trust me when I say it's the `hello` script that's being invoked in the child image.

 Now, this has already been run.
 One interesting thing about the way Docker works is that containers are created from images, but images are created by *committing* a container, which takes a running container and saves its disk as an image.
 We'll see how to do this ourselves soon.
-Each of the two images that make up `hello-world` are constructed like this.
+Each of the two images that make up `hello-world` are

 In short, we asked for an image, and we got two.